 What do the letters "MOR" mean in your advertising?

 MOR is a self-made acronym that stands for Museum Of the Rockies.
 It is pronounced like the word more, for example, MOR Bite or MOR Stellar Shows.

-What is Jack Horner’s Relationship to the Museum of the Rockies?
+What is Jack Horner’s Relationship to Museum of the Rockies?

 Jack Horner is our retired Curator of Paleontology.
 Horner has served as the technical advisor on all of the Jurassic Park films, including the recent blockbuster hit, Jurassic World.
 He is regarded as one of the leading paleontologists in the world.
 Dr. John Scannella is our Curator of Paleontology.

 Do you offer trips for the general public into the field for dinosaur digs?